-- a Car parking areas are to be designed in accordance with the requirements of Chapter 2.11 Parking and Access and AS/NZ2890. - b Visual impacts are to be minimised by screen landscaping along road verges, within setbacks and in the car park area.
+- a Car parking areas are to be designed in accordance with the requirements of Chapter 2.13 -Transport and Parking and AS/NZ2890. - b Visual impacts are to be minimised by screen landscaping along road verges, within setbacks and in the car park area. - c All car parking outside the building footprint to be integrated with landscaping to provide shade and visual amenity. - d Where alternative access is available vehicular access to/from the State road shall be via the local road network and the Pacific Highway/Craigie Avenue intersection only. - e Where appropriate alternative vehicular access is available, access to Craigie Avenue is not be located within 90 metres of the signalised intersection. - f Intensification of development may require the expansion and upgrade of the Craigie Avenue/Pacific Highway intersection with the full cost to be at the expense of the developer.
+Development proposals are to be supported by Transport Management Plans and Traffic Impact Studies as required under Chapter 2.13 Transport and Parking and will be assessed by Council and the Roads & Maritime Service (RMS).
+The appropriate reports are to identify any upgrading works required.

-- c All car parking outside the building footprint to be integrated with landscaping to provide shade and visual amenity. - d Where alternative access is available vehicular access to/from the State road shall be via the local road network and the Pacific Highway/Craigie Avenue intersection only. - e Where appropriate alternative vehicular access is available, access to Craigie Avenue is not be located within 90 metres of the signalised intersection. - Intensification of development may require the expansion and upgrade of the Craigie Avenue/Pacific Highway intersection with the full cost to be at the expense of the developer.
-Development proposals are to be supported by Transport Management Plans and Traffic Impact Studies as required under Chapter 2.11 Parking and Access and will be assessed by Council and the RMS.
-The appropriate reports are to identify any upgrading works required. - g Safe and efficient pedestrian access is to be provided to bus stops in the vicinity of the site for all allotments.
+g Safe and efficient pedestrian access is to be provided to bus stops in the vicinity of the site for all allotments.

-2.5 External Presentation and Visual Appearance
+5.35.2.5 External Presentation and Visual Appearance

-• To be compatible with the existing and likely future character of the area and make a positive contribution to the existing streetscape
+To be compatible with the existing and likely future character of the area and make a positive contribution to the existing streetscape

 - a Suitable architectural features shall be incorporated in the building designs to provide visual relief and to minimise the bulk and scale of development. - b Awnings provide visual interest to buildings and protect pedestrians from weather elements. - c Entrances should be clearly expressed through porticos or other devices. - d Roof structures and form is to be interesting and varied to avoid a flat monotonous roof profile, to be consistent with adjoining development roof form. - e Any roof materials used should be non-reflective and blend in with the local context. - Roof top structures such as cooling towers and the like, shall not detract from the architectural merit of the building.
 All such structures are to be appropriately screened or integrated within the roof design. - g All outdoor storage areas, including areas for waste and bulk bins, are to be screened by fencing and landscaping.
 Outdoor storage will not be permitted where it can be seen from the public domain.
-Any proposed storage and waste areas are to be clearly defined. - h A landscape area minimum 3m wide shall be provided adjacent the Pacific Highway boundary within building setbacks. - i Building elevations visible from the Pacific Highway corridor shall present an interesting visual appearance including articulation to break up large wall areas or other architectural means to add interest and variety to any large building facade.
+Any proposed storage and waste areas are to be clearly defined. - h A landscape area minimum 3m wide shall be provided adjacent the Pacific Highway boundary within building setbacks. - Building elevations visible from the Pacific Highway corridor shall present an interesting visual appearance including articulation to break up large wall areas or other architectural means to add interest and variety to any large building facade.

-2.6 Energy and Water Efficiency
+5.35.2.6 Energy and Water Efficiency

-• Ecologically sustainable development is one of the fundamental objects of the Environmental Planning and Assessment Act, 1979 and should be incorporated in the design and construction of the built elements of the project
+To ensure that ecologically sustainable development being a fundamental objects of the Environmental Planning and Assessment Act 1979 and should be incorporated in the design and construction of the built elements